MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_07-Manage_Azure_Storage.md

 In this task, you will configure network access for Azure Storage.

-1. In the Azure portal, navigate back to the blade of the storage account you created in the first task of this lab and, in the **Settings** section, click **Firewalls and virtual networks**.
+1. In the Azure portal, navigate back to the blade of the storage account you created in the first task of this lab and, in the **Settings** section, click **Networking** and then click **Firewalls and virtual networks**.

 1. Click the **Selected networks** option and review the configuration settings that become available once this option is enabled.